Climatic regions of India

 - Amw-Monsoon with the short dry season- west coast of India, South of Goa

-- As- Monsoon with dry summer – Coromandal coast of Tamil Nadu
+- As- Monsoon with dry summer – Coromandel coast of Tamil Nadu

-- Aw- Tropical Savannah – Most of Penisular Plateau, South of Tropic Cancer
+- Aw- Tropical Savannah – Most of Peninsular Plateau, South of Tropic Cancer

 - BShw – Semi-arid Steppe climate- North-Western Gujarat, Some parts of Western Rajasthan and Punjab.